sparkfun/SparkFun_MCP9600_Arduino_Library/README.md

 This library allows the user to:

-* Read temperature in Celcius or Fahrenheit
+* Read temperature in Celsius or Fahrenheit
 * Use a variety of thermocouple types
 * Configure the onboard exponential moving average filter
 * Set up continuous and burst conversion modes